gslab-econ/template/README.md

 ##### What if there are large files I need to put in `release` but cannot be versioned?

 For large files to be released, our protocol is to keep them in a designated subfolder named `release/lg`.
-By default, `release/lg` is in `.gitignore`. `release/lg` will be included in the local destination release.
+By default, `release/lg` is in `.gitignore`.
+When you use our custom release tool, `release/lg` will be included in the local destination release and not pushed to GitHub.

 #### License